dianay90/CS362-004-U2018/projects/ohdi/quiz/ReadMe.txt

-Just run make and testme.c should bein the same directory as the make file
+Just run make and testme.c should be in the same directory as the make file